traveling-desi/coding-challenge/README.md

 	currVertexNumber: This is the next vertex number in monotonically increasing order from 0,1,2,.... that can be assigned to a newly seen name. lastMaxTime	: This is the latest time for which we have seen a venmo payment and created an edge.
 </pre>

+While the memory requirements of our data structures is O(V^2), in reality the graph is usually sparsely populated, which is why our implementation will be more efficient than other representations of the graph (e.g.: matrices.)

 <b>Algorithm</b>

 * When the next payment is processed, read the Json object.
 Make sure all the fields are defined.
 If any empty field in Json then print out a warning.